Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

 ####    Basic SQL commands - CRUD
 +   Structured Query Language = SQL
 +   SQL is a programming language that communicated with databases.
-+   Uses sets of keywords to retrive data from databases, these keywords are called statements.
++   Uses sets of keywords to retreive data from databases, these keywords are called statements.
 +   Create, read, update, delete are the four basic operations for creating and managing persistent data elements.
 +   CRUD refers to the major operations which are implemented by databases.
 Each letter in the acronym can be mapped to a standard SQL statement.